SS4A Applicant Eligibility

 - A multijurisdictional group of entities from the ones described above (select one lead applicant from group).

-The SS4A program has received numerous questions about applicant eligibility.
+The SS4A program has received numerous questions about what constitutes a “political subdivision of a State or territory” as an eligible applicant.
 The categories below address some of these specific questions.

 Regional Planning Commissions and Councils of Governments